 In January 2015, the Mineral Resources Department ("MRD") of Fiji granted Special Mining Lease 62 ("SML 62") on the Tuvatu project to the Company.
 SML 62 is a designated area within the original boundaries of the Company's Special Prospecting Licenses ("SPL's") 1283 and 1296.
 SML 62 provides exclusive rights for the potential development, construction, and operation of mining, processing, and waste management infrastructure at Tuvatu.
 The terms of the mining lease provide for certain performance and reporting requirements.
 The SML has been granted for a term of ten years provided the Company complies with the terms of the lease.
 Extensions to the term can be applied subject to the terms of the lease and the Mining Act.
-A performance and environmental bond of FJD\$2,700,000 (2021 - \$1,615,194, June 30, 2021 - \$1,607,761) has been placed on deposit with the MRD.
-The SML is subject to annual lease payments of FJD\$73,697 (\$44,087).
+A performance and environmental bond of FJD\$2,700,000 (2022 - \$1,606,311, June 30, 2021 - \$1,607,761) has been placed on deposit with the MRD.
+The SML is subject to annual lease payments of FJD\$73,697 (\$43,845).

 In addition to a 5% net smelter royalty ("NSR") with the government of Fiji, the Fiji properties are subject to a perpetual production royalty of 0.5% to 1.5% of net smelter returns.
-This NSR is payable to a company controlled by a common director.
+This NSR is payable to Laimes Global Inc., a company controlled by Walter Berukoff, CEO and director of the Company.